jessebrennan/cutest/README.md

 # cutest
-A cute fast Python test framework
+A cute, composable unit test framework for Python